tomwalker/django_quiz/README.md

 * Pass marks can be set
 * Multiple choice question type
 * True/False question type
+* Essay question type
 * Custom message displayed for those that pass or fail a quiz
 * Custom permission (view_sittings) added, allowing users with that permission to view quiz results from users
+* A marking page which lists completed quizzes, can be filtered by quiz or user, and is used to mark essay questions